othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 Edit the following files to customize the demo:

 - `agent/blue-memory-init.txt`: Instructions for the blue agent
-- `agent/red-memory-init.txt`: Instructions for the red agent
+- `agent/red-memory-init.txt`: Instructions for the red agent (includes attack directives)
 - `agent/attack-playbook.txt`: Attack strategies for the red agent
 - `agent/defense-playbook.txt`: Defense strategies for the blue agent
-- `k8s-sandbox/kubernetes/demo-services.yaml`: Target service definitions
+- `k8s-sandbox/kubernetes/demo-services.yaml`: Target service definitions with vulnerability markers

 ## Configuration Options